elotroalex/chiens/_texts/translation.md

 - my world with round shoulders
 - with wind, sun, moon, rain, full moon
 - a world of little spoons
-- velvet
+- of velvet
-- gold lamé
+- of gold lamé
-- of hilltops and valleys
-- of petals, of cries of a startled fawn
+- of hilltops, of valleys, of petals of cries of startled fawn
-- Some day
+- One day
 - once upon a time
 - sisters, equals, will take each others' hands in the torture chambers
 - and the world will gently lean down its horned head to die